jetbrains-academy/javascript-course/Data Structures/Working with properties/task.md

 car.mileage = car.mileage + 750  // increase mileage property
 ```

 Moreover, JavaScript allows you to add new or remove existing properties at any time.
-If you try to get the value of nonexistent property, its will be `undefined`
+If you try to get the value of nonexistent property, its will be `undefined`.
+You can also delete any existing property using `delete` operator.
 ```javascript
 console.log(car.color)  // prints "undefined"
 car.color = "Red"